Kristaps Porzingis Has Been Reportedly Traded To This Team

 With the Mavs, he averaged over 20 points per game in each of the last two seasons and is averaging 19.2 points per game this season.

-However, the pairing of Porzingis and Luka Doncic never seemed to be a good fit.
+However, he has missed a lot of games over the last two seasons (and this season) and the pairing of Porzingis and Luka Doncic never seemed to be a good fit.

 Related stories on NBA basketball